What’s in this article

 With its cultural diversity, work practices such as working hours, employment laws, and more can be different.
 Let’s deep into the more common work practices in Malaysia.

-Women working in the industrial or agricultural sectors are not permitted to work between the hours of 10pm and 5am as they are protected under the Employment Law to uphold their rights of working in the night.
+Women working in the industrial or agricultural sectors are not permitted to work between 10 pm and 5 am as they are protected under the Employment Law to uphold their rights to work at night.

 Malaysian workers are eligible for full-time employment when they turn 14; however, certain protective regulations apply to adolescents of between the ages of 14 and 16.

 Labour laws related to employees of such ages in Peninsular Malaysia differ from those of Sabah and Sarawak.
-Those under 14 years old may only work for up to six hours per day and in non-physical areas of work.
+Those under 14 years old may only work for up to six hours per day and in non-physical work areas.

 Malaysian labour laws allow for a minimum of 10 days of paid holidays in a year.
 The considerable degree of religious diversity which exists in Malaysian society requires such to be the case.